Anthony Comstock: Life

 Comstock was born in New Canaan, Connecticut, the son of Polly Ann (née Lockwood) and Thomas Anthony Comstock.
 As a young man, he enlisted and fought for the Union in the American Civil War from December 1863 to September 1865.
 He served without incident in Company H, 17th Connecticut Infantry, but he objected to the profanity used by his fellow soldiers.

 In 1867, he moved to New York City, where he worked as a porter, a stock clerk, and a wholesale dry goods salesman.
 He also worked for the Young Men's Christian Association (YMCA) in New York City.
 On March 5, 1873, he was appointed a special agent of the U.S. Postal Service, a position he held until January 1907.

-Comstock lived in Summit, New Jersey, from 1880 to 1915.
+Comstock was married to Margaret Hamilton; together they had two children, daughter Lillie, who died as an infant, and adopted daughter Adele.
+He lived in Summit, New Jersey, from 1880 to 1915.
 In 1892, he built a house at 35 Beekman Road, where he lived until he died there in 1915.